-Slide left and right on the photos below to see the subjects THEN and NOW: In this photo by Dorothea Lange, Paul Kitagaki Jr.’s family waits to depart from 1117 Oak Street, the W.C.C.A.
+See the subjects THEN and NOW: In this photo by Dorothea Lange, Paul Kitagaki Jr.’s family waits to depart from 1117 Oak Street, the W.C.C.A.
 (Wartime Civil Control Authority) Control Station, in Oakland in 1942 for the Tanforan Assembly Center.
 In this 2005 photo, Paul Kitakagi, Jr. returns with Kimiko Kitagaki Wong and Paul Kiyoshi Kitagaki to that same Oakland building where the East Bay evacuees were sent to camps.
 After returning from camp, their father, Suyematsu, was unable to restart his business and worked as a domestic cleaning homes in Piedmont.

 Confirmation of the incarceration became a hunger for more information about what happened to the Japanese Americans during World War II.
 Eventually, Kitagaki found two seminal publications about the forced removal that became essential resources: “American Concentration Camps” by Allan R. Bosworth and “Executive Order 9066” by Maise and Richard Conrat.
 The Bosworth book outlined the chain of events that led to the incarceration and how unjust the mass removal was.
 It also had the distinction of being the first book published in the U.S. to use the term "concentration camps" to describe the centers that the Japanese were forced into and helped Kitagaki understand the severity of what had happened.
 The Conrat book would become his bible.
 “Executive Order 9066” accompanied a landmark photo exhibition that first opened at the California Historical Society in 1972, before touring nationally and introducing many Americans both to the story of the Japanese American incarceration and the details of camp.
 “Executive Order 9066” compiled photographs taken by the War Relocation Center's photographers, including Dorothea Lange, Clem Alberts, Charles Mace, Ansel Adams and Toyo Miyatake, the latter being the only photographer who was an inmate himself.
 “Executive Order 9066” not only gave Kitagaki a visual language for the incarceration, it also exposed him to the emotional impact of the experience, and how hard the Japanese Americans fought for their dignity in spite of the immeasurable losses.